-Note, that you don't have to make these calculations: your limit is automatically calculated when you become an investor.
+Note: You don't have to make these calculations yourself.
+Your limit is automatically calculated when you become an investor.

 If either your annual income or your net worth is less than $107,000, you can invest up to the greater of either $2,200 or 5% of the lesser of your annual income or net worth during any 12-month period.

-If both your annual income and your net worth are equal to or more than $107,000 then you can invest up to 10% of annual income or net worth, whichever is lesser up to a maximum of $107,000 during any 12-month period.
+If both your annual income and your net worth are equal to or more than $107,000, you can invest up to 10% of annual income or net worth—whichever is lesser up to a maximum of $107,000 during any 12-month period.

-Remember, this is your limit for all Title III investments, not just those on Republic.
+Reminder: This is your annual limit for all Title III investments—not just those on Republic.

 The following table provides a few examples: